 The Historic Star Theatre will forever shine in Blessed Memory of Jeanne Mozier, and in honor of her best friend and husband of more than 50 years, Jack Soronen.

 visit our Facebook Page at www.facebook.com/startheatrewv for updates :)

 The building itself was originally built in 1916 as an automobile garage before being transformed into a movie theatre in 1928.
 The Star's 1940's style parlor served as the town’s telephone exchange from 1937 to 1967.

-Jeanne and Jack installed modern stereo sound, air conditioning, an upgraded projector (the Star went digital in 2013) and transformed the former telephone exchange into a living room-style snack parlor.
+Jeanne and Jack installed modern air conditioning, new cushy movie seats, an upgraded projector (the Star went digital in 2013) and transformed the former telephone exchange into a living room-style snack parlor.

 They also commissioned dancing-star stained glass windows by local artist, "Ragtime," and an art kiosk out front by local metalsmith, Glen Horr (erected by the Morgan Arts Council).

 Sean & Jackie Forney took up the mantle in 2019, investing in renovations, both structural and cosmetic.
 The stunning, period snack bar design, shining stars in the lobby, and much more are thanks to them!

 And now Paul & Trey Johanson are the fifth stewards of the Star.
 After a brief pandemic silence, the Star re-opened in the Spring of 2021.
 Our first contribution was to reclaim what Jack called "the junk room".
 This renovation allowed us to create a private space for event performers (like a green room, except that it's red, white, & blue!) and re-open the original 1949 box office.

 We like to say, "there's something in the water" here in Berkeley Springs.
 Come see for yourself.